Highlight of my day: Visiting with my precious nephew Leo.

 This approach was a success with my three big kids.
 True, occasionally someone would holler, “Penis!” while standing in line at the grocery store.
 And I have been amazed at some of the questions they asked me, without any embarrassment.
 But today, they are not shy about saying anything in front of me, which can be disconcerting but is better than the alternative.

 So now we come to William.
 He’s ten–will be eleven in March–so you would think we would have had this talk by now, right?
 I kept waiting for him to ask me the questions that would start us down the path to the conversation.
-But here’s the thing about William–besides being extrmemely innocent for his age (he’s homeschooled and doesn’t have close contact with any other little boys except his cousin) he also doesn’t pick things up unless they are the things he is vitally interested in–at the moment, xenomorphs, transformers, Godzilla, and animals.
-He knows just about everything there is to know about those topics.
+But here’s the thing about William–besides being extremely innocent for his age (he’s homeschooled and doesn’t have close contact with any other little boys except his cousin) he also doesn’t pick things up unless they concern the topics he is vitally interested in–at the moment, xenomorphs, transformers, Godzilla, and animals.
+He knows just about everything there is to know about those subjects.
 I have frequently heard him refer to animals mating, and I wondered what he thought that entailed.
-I assumed he probably knew a lot–how could he not, in a houseful of teenagers with their computers and movies and uncensored conversations–even though we had never had an official conversation.
+I assumed he probably knew a lot–how could he not, in a houseful of teenagers with their computers and movies and uncensored conversations–even though we had never had an official talk.